darwin-eu/CDMConnector/cran-comments.md

 ## R CMD check results

-This is a re-submission of a patch release.
+This is a new minor release.

 One NOTE is expected:
 Suggests or Enhances not in mainstream repositories: CirceR